-Animal and fish diseases and certain threats to food safety are monitored.
+Terrestrial and aquaculture animal diseases and certain threats to food safety are monitored.
 The basis for monitoring can be obligations to or recommendations from the European Union (EU) and/or our own risk assessments.
 Plant pests are monitored on the basis of our own risk assessments.